zhutao100/qwen-code/docs/cli/configuration.md

 - **`--yolo`**:
   - Enables YOLO mode, which automatically approves all tool calls.
 - **`--approval-mode <mode>`**:
   - Sets the approval mode for tool calls.
-Available modes:
+Supported modes:
+    - `plan`: Analyze only—do not modify files or execute commands.
-    - `default`: Prompt for approval on each tool call (default behavior)
+    - `default`: Require approval for file edits or shell commands (default behavior).
-    - `auto_edit`: Automatically approve edit tools (edit, write_file) while prompting for others
+    - `auto-edit`: Automatically approve edit tools (edit, write_file) while prompting for others.
-    - `yolo`: Automatically approve all tool calls (equivalent to `--yolo`)
+    - `yolo`: Automatically approve all tool calls (equivalent to `--yolo`).
   - Cannot be used together with `--yolo`.
 Use `--approval-mode=yolo` instead of `--yolo` for the new unified approach.
-  - Example: `qwen --approval-mode auto_edit`
+  - Example: `qwen --approval-mode auto-edit`
 - **`--allowed-tools <tool1,tool2,...>`**:
   - A comma-separated list of tool names that will bypass the confirmation dialog.
   - Example: `qwen --allowed-tools "ShellTool(git status)"`